RichardHerz/web-courses-prototype/README.md

 It's goal was to demonstrate the ability of desktop software to access and run interactive lab modules from the Internet.

 That capability was integrated into Reactor Lab in 2003.
 See the Reactor Lab project here on GitHub.

+The file web_courses_engine.rev is to be opened first on startup.
+This livecode stack accesses files in the support folder and online at the reactorlab.net web server.
+Here on github, all lab modules have been downloaded are are present in the support folder.
+If they hadn't already been downloaded, the software would download them as required.